RyujiStudi0/MPTtest/README.md

 - Reload Maven and Run

 3.Run Frontend
-- Open Frontend in VScode and npm start
+- Open Frontend in VScode and npm install -> npm start